 Coffee-growing is a long job.
-It does not all come out as you imagine, when, yourself young and hopeful, in the streaming rain, you carry the boxes of your shining young coffee-plants from the nurseries, and, with the whole number of farm-hands in the field, watch the plants set in the regular rows of holes in the wet ground where they are to grow, and then have them thickly shaded against the sun, with branches broken from the bush, since obscurity is the privilege of young things.
-It is four or five years till the trees come into bearing, and in the meantime you will get drought on the land, or diseases, and the bold native weeds will grow up thick in the fields,-the black-jack, which has long scabrous2 seed-vessels that hang on to your clothes and stockings.
+It does not all come out as you imagine, when, yourself young and hopeful, in the streaming rain, you carry the boxes of your shining young coffeeplants from the nurseries, and, with the whole number of farm-hands in the field, watch the plants set in the regular rows of holes in the wet ground where they are to grow, and then have them thickly shaded against the sun, with branches broken from the bush, since obscurity is the privilege of young things.
+It is four or five years till the trees come into bearing, and in the meantime you will get drought on the land, or diseases, and the bold

+15 bearing, and in the meantime you will get drought on the land, or diseases, and the bold native weeds will grow up thick in the fields,-the black-jack, which has long scabrous seed-vessels that hang on to your clothes and stockings.
 Some of the trees have been badly planted with their tap-roots bent; they will die just as they begin to flower.
-You plant a little over six hundred trees to the acre, and I had six hundred acres of land with coffee; my oxen dragged the cultivators up and down the fields, between the rows of trees, many thousand miles, patiently, awaiting coming bounties.
+You plant a little over six hundred trees to the acre, and I had six hundred acres of land with coffee; my oxen dragged the cultivators up and down the fields, between the rows of trees, many thousand miles activities.

+miles, patiently, awaiting coming bounties.

 There are times of great beauty on a coffee-farm.
 When the plantation flowered in the beginning of the rains, it was a radiant sight, like a cloud of chalk, in the mist and the drizzling rain, over six hundred acres of land.
-The coffee-blossom has a delicate slightly bitter scent, like the black-thorn blossom.
+The coffee-blossom has a delicate slightly

+- 25 bitter scent, like the black-thorn blossom.
 When the field reddened with the ripe berries, all the women and the children, whom they call the Totos, were called out to pick the coffee off the trees, together with the men; then the waggons and carts brought it down to the factory near the river.
 Our machinery was never quite what it should have been, but we had planned and built the factory ourselves and thought highly of it.
-Once the whole factory burned down and had to be built up again.
+Once the whole factory - 30 burned down and had to be built up again.
 The big coffee-dryer turned and turned, rumbling the coffee in its iron belly with a sound like pebbles that are washed about on the sea-shore.
 Sometimes the coffee would be dry, and ready to take out of the dryer, in the middle of the night.
-That was a picturesque moment, with many hurricane lamps in the huge dark room of the factory, that was hung everywhere with cobwebs and coffee-husks, and with eager glowing dark faces, in the light of the lamps, round the dryer; the factory, you felt, hung in the great African night like a bright jewel in an Ethiope's ear.
-Later on the coffee was hulled, graded, and sorted by hand, and packed in sacks sewn up with a saddler's needle....
+That was a picturesque moment, with many hurricane lamps in the huge dark room of the factory, that was hung everywhere with cobwebs and coffee-husks, - 35 and with eager glowing dark faces, in the light of the lamps, round the dryer; the factory, you felt, hung in the great African night like a bright jewel in an Ethiope's ear.
+Later on the coffee was hulled, graded, and sorted by hand, and packed in sacks sewn up with a saddler's needle. ...

 My farm was a little too high up for growing coffee.
-It happened in the cold months that we would get frost on the lower land and in the morning the shoots of the coffee-trees, and the young coffee-berries on them, would be all brown and withered.
+It happened in the cold months that 40 we would get frost on the lower land and in the morning the shoots of the coffee-trees, and the young coffee-berries on them, would be all brown and withered.
 The wind blew in from the plains, and even in good years we never got the same yield of coffee to the acre as the people in the lower districts of Thika and Kiambu, on four thousand feet.

-1limpid - clear
+&lt;sup>1limpid - clear

-2scabrous - rough
+&lt;sup>2scabrous - rough